August Dehnel

 In 1935 he left work at Warsaw University and began to study the mammal fauna of Poland at the State Zoological Museum.
 He also worked on the management of beaver habitats.
 During World War II he was conscripted and taken prisoner by the Germans.
 He gave biology lectures at the prisoner-of-war camp in Grosborn.
 He returned to the Museum in May 1946 and a year later joined the Maria Curie-Sklodowska University at Lublin as an assistant professor.
 It was here that he conducted studies on Sorex shrews and seasonal variations in the size of their braincase.
 He found that it shrinks significantly over the winter and expands again in the spring.
 This has come to be known as the Dehnel phenomenon.
 It affects not only the brain, but also other major organs such as the liver and kidneys.
 This factor explains why such small animals can survive harsh winters with associated reduction in food availability.
 The phenomenon may be responsible for the preservation of certain rare populations such as the Suisun Shrew.
 For this discovery, reported in his habilitation thesis (1949) at the University of Warsaw, he received the State Award.

 Dehnel also took a special interest in falconry and was among the last falconers in Poland.
 He admired the writings of Anatole France and Mikhail Sholohov.
+He founded the journal Acta Theriologica in 1955, which is published today by Springer under the name Mammal Research.